General privacy notice

 This is your right to ask us to delete personal information where we cannot justify holding and using it or where we are only using your information because you have been asked and agreed to us doing so, you could ask us to delete all personal information that we use.

-This is your right to ask us to restrict our use of your personal information until while the accuracy of the information is established.
+This is your right to ask us to restrict our use of your personal information while the accuracy of the information is being established.

 Right to object